Pirate1029/02_BattleTank/README.md

 + Make TankBarrel a custom component with 'meta = (BlueprintSpawnableComponent)'  as a parameter of UCLASS
 + Hide "collision" category
 + Make min and max elevation degrees for barrel with sensible defaults

+### Review Our Execution Flow

++ Make CanEverTick = false in Tank.cpp (TankAimingComponent needs active tick function)
++ Add a float for Time in TankBarrel.cpp to log out time and speed of barrel elevation